-As noted in the Project Description, the proposed project site is located in an urbanized area of the campus and is already developed; stormwater generated by the completed project would be collected on site and conveyed to natural treatment management system(s), permeable pavement, and/or other in-line structural stormwater filtration or BMPs.
-With the inclusion of the project's stormwater management components, also noted in the Project Description, the project would be expected to provide better runoff treatment than occurs under baseline conditions.
+As noted in the Project Description, the proposed project site is located in an urbanized area of the campus and is already developed; stormwater generated by the completed project would be collected on site and conveyed to natural treatment management system(s) and/or in-line structural stormwater filtration or BMPs.
+With the inclusion of the project's stormwater management components, also noted in the Project Description, the project would be expected to provide improved runoff treatment than occurs under baseline conditions.
 The project would not require the construction of new or expansion of existing stormwater drainage facilities in other areas of the campus.

-Construction of the project's stormwater collection and treatment BMPs, described above, would occur concurrently with the overall project construction program; any potential impacts related to their construction would be minimized through the MCEP's implementation of mitigation measures described in other sections of this IS/MND such as Air-2B, Cul-4A-C, Hyd-1A, and Hyd-2B (LRDP FEIR Vol I page 4.14-16).
+Construction of the project's stormwater collection and treatment BMPs, described above, would occur concurrently with the overall project construction program; any potential impacts related to their construction would be minimized through the UEC's implementation of mitigation measures described in other sections of this IS/MND such as Air-2B, Cul-4A-C, Hyd-1A, and Hyd-2B (LRDP FEIR Vol I page 4.14-16).
 Thus, impacts associated with the project's construction of these treatment devices and BMPs would be less than significant and no specific mitigation measures related to stormwater drainage facilities are required.

-15.d) Water Supplies: No Impact
+15.d) Water Supplies: Less than Significant Impact

-As stated previously, the proposed project would replace the existing Mesa Court Commons building with a new combined commons/student residence hall building in the same location.
+As stated previously, the proposed project would construct a classroom building on a previously developed area of campus.
 Potable and reclaimed water on the UCI campus is provided by the IRWD.
 As noted in the LRDP FEIR, UCI's 2006 average daily domestic water demand was 1.8 million gallons per day (mgd), which is projected to increase to 4.9 mgd with full implementation of the 2007 LRDP.
 Similarly, UCI's reclaimed water demand, which was 0.6 mgd in 2006, is projected to increase to 1.2 mgd (LRDP FEIR Vol I page 4.14-17-18).

 The IRWD has developed an Urban Water Management Plan, which projects district-wide water supply availability and demand through 2030.
 IRWD staff in consultation with UCI reviewed projected water service demand related to implementation of the 2007 LRDP for consistency with the UWMP and concluded that water supply reliability would not be compromised.
 The LRDP FEIR determined that sufficient water supplies are available to serve the implementation of the 2007 LRDP (LRDP FEIR Vol I pages 4.14-17-18).
-As the proposed MCEP would provide new space for an existing campus use and the new student beds are consistent with the 2007 LRDP, it would not be anticipated to have a substantial affect on the campus' water demand.
-Additionally, the approximately nine new campus staff anticipated to be hired to work in the MCEP building would not exceed the amount foreseen by the 2007 LRDP nor represent the type of population increase likely to trigger demand for increased entitlements.
-Thus, the proposed project would have no impacts with respect to water supplies and no mitigation measures are required.
+As the proposed UEC would provide new space for an existing campus use ar consistent with the 2007 LRDP, it would not be anticipated to have a substantial effect on the campus' water demand.
+Additionally, the 48 new staff and faculty anticipated to be hired to work in the UEC building would not exceed the amount foreseen by the 2007 LRDP nor represent the type of population increase likely to trigger demand for increased entitlements.
+In addition, the 490 additional UNEX IP students served by this facility would not trigger the demand for increased entitlements.
+Thus, the proposed project would have less than significant impacts with respect to water supplies and no mitigation measures are required.